Why Rust Is Taking Over Systems Programming in 2026

 }

-When to Use Rust vs Go vs C++
+Rust vs Go vs C++ — When to Pick What

-This is the question I get asked most frequently.
-The answer depends on what you are building and what trade-offs you are willing to accept.
+I get asked this constantly.
+The answer depends on what you're building and which trade-offs you're willing to accept.

 Pick Rust When: